solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     ```

 > **NOTE**: The `<location>` specified must point to a region that
 > supports the Azure OpenAI service.
-Find the list of supported regions
+You can find the list of supported
-> [here][110].
+> regions [here][114].

-> **NOTE**: If the repo was already closed using the Cloud Shell it is
+> **NOTE**: If you already used the Cloud Shell in the target
-> recommendeded to remove the `VectorSearchAiAssistant` folder from the
+> subscription, it is recommended to remove the
+> `VectorSearchAiAssistant` folder from the home directory before
-> home directory before cloning the repository again.
-Do this by running
+> cloning the repository again.
+You can do this by running
-> `rm ./VectorSearchAiAssistant -r -f` in the Cloud Shell.
+> `rm ./VectorSearchAiAssistant -r -f` in the Cloud Shell. \# Prepare

-# Prepare Cloud Shell Setup
+> Cloud Shell Setup

-Before users in on a team can deploy the solution using Cloud Shell, it
+Before users in your team can deploy the solution using Cloud Shell, you
-is necessary to perform the following steps:
+need to perform the following steps:

 1. Create an Azure Container Registry (ACR) instance in the target
     subscription.
 Ensure anonymous pull access is enabled on the ACR
-    instance (see [here][111] for more information).
+    instance (see [here][115] for more information).

 2. Clone the repository: